LukachoLombardi/LAS/README.md

 - LAS::schedulerInit: Start LAS.
 You can pass an instance of arduLogger (or a wrapper for another logger following arduLoggers definition) or let LAS create one internally, if you prefer to use another logger for the rest of your project.

 - ALL OF THE ABOVE FUNCTIONS ARE NOW AVAILABLE TO BE USED WITH CALLABLES AS WELL.
-- Simply derive a class from "Callable" and override the run method with your function, then pass them as previously done as a pointer.
+- Simply derive a class from "Callable" and override the run method with your function, then pass an object as previously done as a pointer.
 You can also include environment variables or return pointers for your void function.

 ## Why did I even make this?
 mostly for fun, secondly for an Arduino based robot project.